 Deploying a smart contract to Ethereum implies that everyone on this blockchain will have access to it.
 I doubt too many businesses are ready to make their operations that transparent.
 Of course, an Ethereum-based permissioned (read private) blockchain is always an option: Hyperledger is a great choice, for example.

 It may take between 16 seconds and 5 minutes for a smart contract to transact on Ethereum.
 They are working on Ethereum 2.0 that will handle 10000 transactions per second, but right now, that’s only 30 transactions per second.
 And guess what, there are many people in the world transacting on Ethereum every second.
 Again, private blockchain effectively solves this challenge.

 Time to Create an Ethereum Smart Contracts

-As you can see, there are quite a few things to consider before you build a smart contract platform that will find real traction with users.
+As you can see, there are quite a few things to consider before you build a smart contract platform that will find real traction with users; this is also the case for fintech app development in general.
 At the moment, we’re building a cryptocurrency app to compete with the likes of Blockfi and Celsius.
 So if you’d like us to review your Ethereum-based app concept or offer advice, reach out today to schedule a call.

 Frequently Asked Questions

 Modern apps nearly always have the front end user (user interface) and back end (the server-side) parts working together.
 How does that apply to smart contracts?

 Think of them as the back-end component of your application, holding its business logic.
 As for the front end piece, you’re free to develop it using any web or mobile technologies.